 In this guide, I will step you through the process of finding the best survival flashlight by looking at features, size, weight, battery type, and materials.

-To save you time sorting through the huge variety of options out there I have also made some recommendations to help you identify the best survival flashlight for your BOB.
+To save you time sorting through the huge variety of options out there I have made some recommendations to help you narrow down the best survival flashlights on the market.

 Our Picks For Best Survival Flashlight

 Best Overall Bug Out Flashlight: Vizeri LED Flashlight

 The Vizeri LED Flashlight is a fantastic choice for a bug out bag flashlight.
 It is a compact powerhouse that will not take up much room in your BOB, coming in at 4.25″ long and weighing less than 4 ounces.